 What computer skills do I need?

 The online learning environment has been designed to be user-friendly.
-As long as you feel comfortable navigating the Internet, using e-mail and creating documents in Microsoft Office, you should feel at ease participating in this program.
+If you feel comfortable navigating the Internet, using e-mail and creating documents in Microsoft Office, you should feel at ease participating in this program.
 Student should have some familiarity with Excel, as well.
 The Program also provides tutorials.

 On average, how many credits do most full-time working people take per semester?